Tip #615: New Supervisor Training

 I have been working with an agency that promotes staff into supervisory positions and also hires supervisors from outside of the agency.

-The external hires typically have supervisory experience, but are unfamiliar with the specifics of the agency’s culture, management style, policies and procedures.
-The staff promoted from within have agency-specific knowledge and experience, but lack any training as supervisors.
+The external hires typically have supervisory experience.
+However, they are unfamiliar with the specifics of the agency’s culture, management style, policies and procedures.
+The staff promoted from within have agency-specific knowledge and experience.
+They lack any training as supervisors.

 The dilemma is that both groups of new supervisors meet together in a year-long new supervisor training program.

-In the past, each monthly meeting has focused on building specific supervisory skills, such as interpersonal communication, performance management, time management, and having difficult conversations.
+In the past, each monthly meeting has focused on building specific supervisory skills, such as:

 The promoted supervisors have gained from both the skill-building activities and the group discussion.

-The experienced supervisors have been able to share their experiences and perspectives, which has enriched the training sessions for everyone.
-But the experienced supervisors have also had to participate in basic supervisor training when what they really need is to learn what it means to be a supervisor in this agency.
+The experienced supervisors have been able to share their experiences and perspectives.
+This enriched the training sessions for everyone.
+But the experienced supervisors have also had to participate in basic supervisor training.
+What they really need is to learn what it means to be a supervisor in this agency.

 This week, the supervisors suggested an alternative format for each training session that I think will be a brilliant solution.